 Uni Posca paint pens are great for marking up tents, boots anything really.
 It is paint in a pen.
 We bought the PC-5m nib size in 'White' and 'Metallic Blue' which seems to work well with most things.

 Dash for it maps are OS map wholesalers.
 Their maps are generally about 1/3 price than you would find on the high street.
 It is staggering how much cash we have saved since they were brought to our attention.
 They usually have a further discount code running.
 When you go on their website a chat box appears, just ask them using that if they have a discount code operating at the moment and they tell you it.

 We wanted some branded T-shirts but wanted them to be half decent wicking shirts.
 JC040 seems to be some sort of product number for these shirts and we think they are great.
 Some (cheap) wicking t-shirts smell really bad quickly but these don't.
 If you or your group want dirt cheap wicking polo shirts to get embroidered (or just to wear as they come) then ask your embroider for JC040 and they will probably be able to sort you out for under £8 each.

 We bought a load of these red and green blank credit card sized tags.
 When something comes in it is checked, and if all is well a green tag is signed and dated and attached to the kit before the kit is put on the shelf.
 If there is a problem with it then it is red tagged and the problem is written on the tag with a sharpie.
-When the kit goes out the tag is removed and put in a tub by the door for cleaning before being returned to the box.
+When the kit goes out the tag is removed and put in a tub by the door for cleaning with meths before being returned to the box.
 If the links above have expired then searching for '100 green pvc cards' on ebay or amazon should bring them up.

 I usually carry two of these.
 One lives in my first aid kit should the worst happen and the other in a dry bag.
 The one in my dry bag gets used mainly for debriefs.
 When I debrief I usually conduct individual debriefs on the move in the last 2 or 3 km of the expedition.
 When doing this I make notes in my waterproof notepad that I can refer to in the group debrief near the end or in my assessor report (depending on my role and the expedition) I usually use my red Staedtler pen but a biro works just as well.
 There are a few brands available.
 The one shown below, Lomo, Rite in the rain.